Styling

 $fg(default — don't specify) - Is it secondary/supporting? →

-$borderis automatic) - Is it an input border? → set
+$border-defaultis automatic) - Is it a focus ring? → set

 Smell Summary